snotskie/ttrpg/site/src/index.md

 If multiple characters are Attackers together in a Contest, then they each perform their respective rolls and the median of their results is used to determine the group’s shared result.

 If multiple characters are Defenders together in a Contest, or are performing a coordinated Check, then they each perform their respective rolls, and if at least half would succeed the Check or win the Contest, then the group as a whole succeeds or wins.

+!!! warning "Rules Note: Group Targets"
+    A character cannot, as part of their attack, force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.

 ### Simultaneous Actions